PrOF-kk/MM_MARS_Assembler/README.md

 MARS has been jointly developed by [Pete Sanderson][4] (programming) and [Ken Vollmar][5] (details and paperwork).

-This is an independent version maintained by [Valerio Colella][9]
+This is an independent update maintained by [Valerio Colella][9]

 ## Download
 You can download the latest version [in the releases section][6].

 ## Documentation (included in the repo)
  - Go to the [documentation][7].
- - In order to run or compile MARS v4.XX, **MARS requires Java J2SE 1.5 (or later) SDK installed on your computer**.
+ - In order to run or compile MM MARS, **MARS requires Java SE 8 (or later) SDK installed on your computer**.

 ## MM (More Modern) version notes
  - As the original source is updated, the documentation might get outdated.
-Please let me know.
+Please let me know, or open a pull request.
- - For a smooth development experience, ensure you're using at least Java 8

 ## How to run MARS
  - **Option A**: Desktop.
 Save the jar file on the desktop.
 Run MARS by double-clicking the icon.